dafny-lang/dafny/docs/DafnyRef/UserGuide.md

   var f := ((a as int + b as int) % 256) as byte // OK
 ```

-One might consider refactoring this code into specific functions if used over and over.
+One might consider refactoring this code into separate functions if used over and over.

 #### 24.8.2.6.
 Nested loops {#sec-nested-loops}

 In the case of nested loops, the verifier might timeout sometimes because of the information available[^verifier-lost].
-One way to mitigate this problem, when it happens, is to isolate the inner loop byt refactoring it to another method, with suitable pre and postconditions that will usually assume and prove the invariant again.
+One way to mitigate this problem, when it happens, is to isolate the inner loop by refactoring it into a separate method, with suitable pre and postconditions that will usually assume and prove the invariant again.
 For example,

 ```dafny